lepture/terminal/docs/api.rst

 Prompt are functions to communicate with the terminal.

 .. autofunction:: prompt
-.. autofunction:: prompt_password
+.. autofunction:: password
-.. autofunction:: prompt_bool
+.. autofunction:: confirm
-.. autofunction:: prompt_choices
+.. autofunction:: choose

 Colors
 ------